How to Talk to Dental Patients About Money With Confidence

 The best scenario is the patient is willing and able to pay in full at time of service.
 However, for many patients, treatment with a high out-of-pocket cost may eliminate this as a viable payment option.
 The next alternative, introducing third-party financing, still enables the practice to collect the fee at time of treatment.
 Many patients may prefer to pay over time, especially if the third-party financing option offers convenient monthly payments.

-Negotiation is an art that is learned; it is not typically a talent someone already possesses, so training is a necessity.
-There are many sources, including webinars, books, seminars and advanced learning institutes like Pride Institute.
+Negotiation is a learned art; it is not typically a talent someone already possesses, so training is necessary.
+Many sources include webinars, books, seminars, and advanced learning institutes like Pride Institute.
 Ultimately, patients may be more likely to commit to treatment if: